 the author’s website.
 Also, only on his website is afforded the opportunity

 to buy the full trilogy as a unit for a reduced price.
 Orders may

 be purchased through PayPal, or by sending a check to the author (contact

 info on the site).
-At the website is also available, at no cost, a downloadable
+At the website is also available, at no cost,

-of the period, as well as quasi-translations of
+common to soldiers of the period, as well as quasi-translations of

 any foreign language phrases which occur throughout this series.